-Professors will drop students from DL courses for lack of active participation equal to 20% the course duration.
+Additionally, Pprofessors will drop students from DL courses for lack of active participation for a period equal to 20% of the length of the course duration.
 Active participation may include e-mailing the professor, writing in discussion forums, submitting assignments, taking quizzes and/or exams, or other interactive class activities.
 Logging into the learning management system does not constitute active participation.
 The "Last Day of Attendance" counted in the online classroom is the last day of class participation (active engagement) by the student.